Isabel Coixet: 50 años de...

 On the occasion of the celebration of the 50th anniversary of TVE Catalunya (TVE Cataluña), Coixet, along with fifteen other Catalan documentary filmmakers, had the idea of capturing images, taken from the archive of Televisión Española, of the last half-century in Spain.
 The programme 50 years of...
 (50 años de…) is in honor of the fiftieth anniversary of the first TVE broadcast in Catalonia, whose first headquarters was the mythical Miramar Hotel in Barcelona, which was maintained for twenty-four years, until 1983, when the production center was moved to San Cugat del Vallés.
 There has been a second season, as well as a third entitled Cómo hemos cambiado.

 Personal life and political views

 Coixet has a daughter, Zoe, born in 1997, and lives in Barcelona with her boyfriend, Reed Brody, a human rights lawyer.

 In October 2012 Coixet was one of the signatories of the "Call to the federalist and left-wing Catalonia" manifesto, asking the Catalan left-wing for an unabashed federalist stance vis-à-vis the State.
 She openly declared her opposition to the October 2017 independence referendum held in Catalonia, signing another manifesto calling on people not to take part in the vote.
 In April 2020 she signed a manifesto to say "enough" to the "Catalan government's political mismanagement" and "its unsupportive and irresponsible statements" on the coronavirus crisis.

 Coixet's political and feminist involvement is evident.
-For example, The Secret Life of Words is a film that denounces the rapes certain women in the Balkan Wars.
+For example, The Secret Life of Words is a film that denounces the rapes certain women suffered in the Balkan Wars.